petter-holmberg/cpp-ref/concepts.md

     }

-##### Semiregular
+##### semiregular

-The `Semiregular` concept describes types that behave in regular ways except that they might not be comparable using `==`.
+The `semiregular` concept describes types that behave in regular ways except that they might not be comparable using `==`.
 Examples of semiregular types include all built-in C++ integral and floating point types, all trivial classes, `std::string` and standard containers of copyable types.
 [Stroustrup12](#Stroustrup12) §3.3

 The `Semiregular` concept is defined as: